Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   - ![Rejected](../../Assets/Icons/Rejected.png "[Rejected]") Rejected
   - Completed

   > [Info] This function works together with the *Purchasing* module, where the receipt is checked and released (or rejected) by the assigned supervisor.
 The status changes here accordingly.
-For detailed information about booking supplier receipts, see [Book a supplier receipt](../Operation/10_ManageREceipts.md#book-a-supplier-receipt).
+For detailed information about posting supplier receipts, see [Book a supplier receipt](../Operation/10_ManageREceipts.md#book-a-supplier-receipt).

 [comment]: <> (Icons missing!
 To be completed.)